Georgia State Flag

 Organizations must apply annually to become a Georgia Access CDO.
 For PY 2025, CDO applications were closed on September 24, 2024.
 CDO applications for PY 2026 will be posted in summer of 2025.

-A certified CAC is an individual who is certified and licensed by the State of Georgia to support consumers with applying for health coverage.
-Certified CACs are also referred to as assisters.
-Certified CACs are required to be affiliated with a certified CDO, either as an employee or volunteer.
-Certified CACs provide unbiased support and educate consumers on healthcare options.
-Like certified Navigators, certified CACs are not permitted to advise consumers on which health plan is best.
+A CAC is an individual who is certified and licensed by the State of Georgia to support consumers with applying for health coverage.
+CACs are also referred to as assisters.
+CACs are required to be affiliated with a CDO, either as an employee or volunteer.
+CACs provide unbiased support and educate consumers on healthcare options.
+Like certified Navigators, CACs are not permitted to advise consumers on which health plan is best.

 What are the requirements for CACs to participate in Georgia Access?

-To assist Georgia consumers as a certified CAC on Georgia Access, individuals must be an employee or volunteer with one of the approved Georgia Access CDOs, hold a Georgia Access Specialist License (more information on the OCI website here), and complete the Georgia Access certification training and final assessment.
+To assist Georgia consumers as a CAC on Georgia Access, individuals must be an employee or volunteer with one of the approved Georgia Access CDOs, hold a Georgia Access Specialist License (more information on the OCI website here), and complete the PY 2025 Georgia Access certification training and final assessment.

 How do CACs obtain Georgia Access certification?